 Winter - Sunday, December 1, 2019

 Spring - Sunday, March 8, 2020

 All orientation sessions are tailored to meet the needs of every new incoming student, including those who are first-time college students, transferring from another institution, or are coming to JWU after time away from school.
 These sessions have been developed to fit your needs and help you with a successful transition to Johnson & Wales University.
 Guests also have a full orientation that will be separate from the students.

 Frequently Asked Questions

 If a student, or parent/guest, requires special assistance due to a medical, physical, or disability-related reason, will Johnson & Wales University be able to provide me with the necessary assistance?

 Johnson & Wales is dedicated to providing reasonable accommodations to give learning disabled, physically challenged, and students with chronic medical conditions the opportunity to succeed in their academic pursuits.
-While maintaining the highest academic integrity, the university strives to balance scholarship with support services that assist students with disabilities to function in the university's environment.
-All requests for special accommodations must be submitted no later than two weeks prior to your arrival on campus.
-Contact the Center for Academic Support through email at firstname.lastname@example.org or phone 303-256-9451 to make arrangements for assistance.
+If you or one of your guests would like to request an accommodation related to a disability, we are happy to talk to you about your needs prior to orientation.
+Please contact the Center for Academic Support at firstname.lastname@example.org or call 303-256-9461.

 What transportation is available from the Denver International Airport?

 Taxi service is available from Denver International Airport.
 Listed below is the information for local cab companies in Denver.